delightio/ios/README.md

 ### Debug Log ###

-By default, debug log statements from the delight.io framework are suppressed.
+By default, debug log statements from Delight are suppressed.
 To turn them on, call `[Delight setDebugLogEnabled:YES]`.

 OpenGL ES
 ---------

-To record applications that use OpenGL ES, call `[Delight startOpenGLWithAppToken:]` instead of `[Delight startWithAppToken:]`.
-You must also call either `[Delight takeOpenGLScreenshot:]` or `[Delight takeOpenGLScreenshot:colorRenderbuffer:]` inside your render loop (after drawing but before `-[EAGLContext presentRenderbuffer:]`).
+To record applications that use OpenGL ES, you must link DelightPrivate.framework instead of Delight.framework.
+This is a special version of Delight that uses private APIs, and is able to record OpenGL layers at high frame rates.
+Follow the same steps as in the Basic Setup, but change the import statement to `#import <DelightPrivate/Delight.h>`.

+**Note:** Since DelightPrivate.framework uses private APIs, it should not be used in App Store builds.

 Private Views
 -------------